The Cauchy integral, bounded and compact commutators: Introduction and Statement of Main Results

 Commutators arise in various contexts.
-We now focus on their use in characterising the $\bmo$ and~$\vmo$ spaces.
+Here we focus on their use in characterising the $\bmo$ and~$\vmo$ spaces of functions of bounded and vanishing mean oscillation, respectively.
 The first characterisation of~$\bmo$ via boundedness of commutators is due to Coifman, Rochberg and Weiss~\cite{CRW76}.
-They showed that a function~$b$ is in~$\bmo$ if and only if~$[b,T]$ is bounded on~$L^p(\R^n)$, where~$T$ is a convolution SIO.
+They showed that a function~$b$ is in~$\bmo(\R)$ if and only if the commutator~$[b,T]$ is bounded on~$L^p(\R^n)$, where~$T$ is a convolution singular integral operator (SIO).
 The first characterisation of~$\vmo$ via compactness of commutators is due to Uchiyama~\cite{Uch78}.
-He showed that a function~$b$ is in~$\vmo$ if and only if~$[b,T]$ is compact on~$L^p(\R^n)$, where~$T$ is a convolution SIO.
-Since then, many other proofs of these fundamental results have appeared, while they have been extended to various settings.
-Specifically, the considered commutators are with certain singular integral operators, including linear, nonlinear and multilinear operators acting on a variety of underlying spaces.
-See for example \cite{Bl, FL, HLW17,LW17} and the references there in.
+He showed that a function~$b$ is in~$\vmo(\R)$ if and only if the commutator~$[b,T]$ is compact on~$L^p(\R^n)$, where~$T$ is a convolution SIO.
+Since then, many other proofs of these fundamental results have appeared, and they have been extended to various settings.
+Specifically, the commutators considered are with certain singular integral operators, including linear, nonlinear and multilinear operators acting on a variety of underlying spaces.
+See for example \cite{Blo85, FL, KL2, HLW17, LW17, LOR, BDMT15, BT13, CT15,TYY} and the references therein.

-The purpose of this paper is to investigate these characterisations when the operator~$T$ is the well-known Cauchy integral~$\Clm$, which is a particular example of a non-convolution operator.
-We state our main results as follows. \begin{thm} Suppose $b\in \cup_{1<q<\infty }L^q_{loc}(\mathbb R)$ and suppose $p \in (1,\infty)$.
-Then the following results hold.
+The purpose of this paper is to establish such characterisations when the operator~$T$ is the well-known Cauchy integral~$\Clm$, which is a particular example of a non-convolution operator.
+We state our main results as follows, starting with the boundedness result.